Mitigating Systematic Errors in Parameter Estimation of Binary Black Hole Mergers in O1-O3 LIGO-Virgo Data: Methodology: Incorporating Waveform Uncertainties

-The widths of the priors for amplitude and phase uncertainties can be estimated by considering the error budgets from waveform systematic uncertainties, missing physical effects, and data analysis artifacts.
-Ideally, waveform uncertainty error budgets should be provided by the waveform developers or estimated if we have a solid understanding of the uncertainties in waveform modelling schemes.
-Similarly, error budgets for missing physical effects can be estimated in some scenarios when we know the type of waveform modulation produced by specific physical effects.
+The prior widths for the amplitude and phase uncertainties can be estimated from the expected contributions of waveform systematics, missing physical effects, and data analysis artifacts.
+Ideally, estimates of waveform-model uncertainties should be provided by the waveform-model developers or inferred from a detailed understanding of the waveform-modeling methodology.
+Similarly, uncertainties associated with missing physical effects may be estimated when the corresponding waveform signatures are sufficiently well understood.
 We assume the total error budget to be: